Research and Expertise

 Intensive course examining how rare books and manuscripts are represented in popular media, including the historical origins of these depictions, processes of remediation and embellishment, and the role of commercialism and cultural reception.
 Includes hands‑on study of special collections at the State Library of New South Wales and related materials at the University of Sydney.
 Additional research will be conducted with Middle Eastern and Islamicate manuscript and rare book holdings accessible through the State Library’s catalogue and special collections, supporting broader scholarship in manuscript studies and visual culture.

-University of Sydney – Special Collections Research
+University of Sydney Library — Special Collections

 Rare Book School (RBS)